Skip to main content

 • Nasacort (triamcinolone acetonide) and Flonase (fluticasone propionate) are two over-the-counter (OTC) corticosteroid nasal sprays.
 They're both first-choice options for treating allergy symptoms, but they have several differences.

-• Nasacort and Flonase are both FDA approved to treat nasal allergy symptoms, like congestion, runny nose, and sneezing.
-But Flonase can also treat eye-related symptoms, such as itchy or watery eyes.
+• Nasacort and Flonase are both FDA approved to treat nasal allergy symptoms, such as congestion, runny nose, and sneezing.
+But Flonase can also treat certain eye-related symptoms, such as itchy or watery eyes.

 • Nasacort and Flonase differ in their recommended dosages, approved age ranges, and side effects.
 Flonase is also safe to use in pregnancy, while Nasacort is not.

-Allergy symptoms are frustrating to deal with.
+Allergy symptoms can be frustrating to deal with.
 A runny nose, sneezing, or nasal congestion can make even the simplest daily activities feel like a challenge.

 So, how do Nasacort and Flonase compare for allergy relief?
 Below, we’ll cover eight key points to help you decide which option might be right for you.